LukeIreland1/trump-tweet-semantics/docs/report.md

 After coming across this article on [algorithm comparison](https://medium.com/towards-artificial-intelligence/text-classification-by-xgboost-others-a-case-study-using-bbc-news-articles-5d88e94a9f8)[^16], I found that creating a tf-idf transformer to use on the initial bag of words model, prior to training, massively boosts accuracy.

 When implementing my models, I discovered that the fairest, most reproducible method of comparison was using Scikit Learn's [Pipelines](https://medium.com/towards-artificial-intelligence/text-classification-by-xgboost-others-a-case-study-using-bbc-news-articles-5d88e94a9f8)[^16], and began altering my code to minimise the difference between how classifiers are ran, to isolate the performance of the classifier down to the algorithm itself and not any pre-processing.
-I had to cut Latent Sentiment Analysis as it didn't fit this streamlined format, due to the way it retrospectively trains itself.
 Scikit Learn is another Python NLP library that builds on the NLP available in NLTK.
 Pipelines are flexible data types that contain steps which define how a particular algorithm should be prepared, and then trained.

 The function that would be used to evaluate the pipelines: `cross_val_score`, gave a `scoring` parameter with many options[^18], I chose accuracy score, which simply compares prediction labels with actual labels, but there were a range of alternatives available, such as average precision, balanced accuracy score, Brier score, F1 score and Normalized Discounted Cumulative Gain.
 I later went back to this and decided to add multiple metrics, so I had to instead use `cross_validate` and chose Precision score, and Recall score.
 These two score types required an averaging function to be set, with the options being: Micro - Perform the scoring function, but don't average; Macro - Perform the scoring function, then find the unweighted mean; Weighted - Perform the scoring function, then find the weighted mean.
 Weighted was the only scoring function that accounted for label imbalance, so as I already had accuracy as a metric, I thought weighted made the most sense.